asveikau/windows-rcscript/README.md

 The `rc.cmd` here sets up `%PATH%` to add some stuff relative to this directory, in my use case it's a bunch of binaries that I will not add to the repo.

+Additionally, the following scripts are included

+   bin\vcvarsall.cmd

+      This looks for vcvarsall.bat (the Visual Studio Command Prompt script) in Program Files (x86) and invokes it.